 First played in 1944, the NCGA Stroke Play Championship has a special history, as the tournament has been won by the likes of Ken Venturi and Johnny Miller.
 But the event was cancelled in 1966 when the NCGA decided to add the now-popular Four-Ball Championship.

 The original championship was played over 72 holes, while the renewed format which began in 2004, is a 54-hole event staged at Poppy Hills every year.
-During the Poppy Hills renovation in 2013, the championship will be held at Bayonet/Black Horse GC in neigboring Seaside.
+During the Poppy Hills renovation in 2013, the championship was held at Bayonet/Black Horse GC in neighboring Seaside.

 The sterling silver perpetual trophy was donated by the San Francisco Examiner in 1944.